Can You Switch Health Insurance at Any Time?

 Coverage Start Date Gap

 Confirm the exact date your new plan takes effect.
 One day without active coverage means you pay the full cost of any care received during that gap.
-This applies whether you're switching plans or renewing health insurance for the next year.
+This applies when you switch to a different plan, not when you auto-renew into your existing one.

 What to Know Before You Switch Health Insurance Plans